sukhmanm/amazon-freertos/.github/ISSUE_TEMPLATE/general_inquiry.md

   snippet(s) in the "Code/Steps to reproduce the current status" section.

 **References**

-Attach any screenshots, logs, etc. that may help to provide a better understanding of the highlighted issue.
+Provide any screenshots, logs, etc. that may help to provide a better understanding of the highlighted issue.

 **Code/Steps to reproduce the current status**

-If applicable, provide the code snippet(s) or concrete instructions used to reproduce the current status.
+If applicable, provide concrete instructions or the relevant code snippet(s) for reproducing the current status.
 Code should be wrapped in the ``'cpp'`` tag in order to be displayed clearly.
 For example:
 ```cpp
 printf("Hello World")
 ```
 **Additional context**

-Add any remaining information not included in the previous responses.
+Add any remaining information not mentioned in the previous responses.